criipto/docs-old/signatures/dotnet-core-v3.md

 <a name="pdf"></a>

-## PDF Documents
+## PDF document signatures

-PDF document signatures are currently supported for Norwegian BankID.
+PDF document signatures are currently supported for Norwegian BankID only.

 There are three important steps in obtaining a signature:
 1. [Upload a PDF to Criipto Verify and retrieve a redirect URI](#pdfUpload)